-A. Wage rates or bonuses for all full time employees within the bargaining unit shall be paid in accordance with the following schedule:

-- 1. In July 2002, employees shall receive a one time bonus in the amount of Two Thousand Two Hundred (\$2,200.00) Dollars. - 2.
-Effective September 1, 2002, employees shall receive a wage increase in the amount of One Thousand (\$1,000.00) Dollars applied to the base rate of pay as of September 1, 2002. - 3.
-Effective July 1, 2003, employees shall receive a wage increase in the amount of One Thousand Three Hundred (\$1,300.00) Dollars applied to the base rate of pay as of July 1, 2003. - 4.
-Effective July 1, 2004, employees shall receive a wage increase in the amount of One Thousand Three Hundred (\$1,300.00) Dollars applied to the base rate of pay as of July 1, 2004. - 5.
-Wage increases and bonus for part time employees shall be pro rated in accordance with existing past practice. - B. Any employee who surpasses maximum as a result of the increases shall have labor grade increased to encompass the raise. - C. If an employee is on extended leave, his check may be mailed upon written authorization from the employee. - D. Any error in an employee's paycheck of one day's pay or more shall be corrected by a supplemental check within eight (8) days. - E. 1.
-The City will conduct a study to determine the feasibility of instituting a wage progression schedule which would include a minimum, increment steps, and maximums.
+- A. Wage rates and salaries for all full time employees within the bargaining unit shall be paid in accordance with the following schedule: - 1.
+Effective July 1, 2005, employees shall receive a wage increase in the amount of One Thousand (\$1,000.00)dollars applied to the base rate as of July 1, 2005 - 2.
+Effective June 1, 2006, employees shall receive a wage increase in the amount of one-thousand (\$1,000.00) dollars applied to the base rate as of June 1, 2006. - 3.
+Effective July 1, 2007, employees shall receive a wage increase in the amount of one-thousand one hundred (\$1,100.00) dollars applied to the base rate as of July 1, 2007 - 4.
+Wage increases for part time employees shall be pro rated in accordance with existing past practice. - B. Any employee who surpasses maximum as a result of the increases shall have labor grade increased to encompass the raise. - C. If an employee is on extended leave, his check may be mailed upon written authorization from the employee. - D. Any error in an employee's paycheck of one day's pay or more shall be corrected by a supplemental check within eight (8) days. - E. 1.
+The City will conduct a study to determine the feasibility of instituting a wage progression schedule which would include a minimum, incremental steps, and maximums.
 The results of the study will be discussed with the Union. - 2.
 The City agrees to form a committee which will study the inequities of the present minimum/maximum salary structure.
 The committee will be responsible for making recommendations toward solving the inequities therein. - 3.
-The results of the studies to be conducted by the City under this Article shall be discussed with the Union within six (6) months of the date of this Agreement. - F. The City agrees to maintain the current minimum starting salary for mechanics.
+The results of the studies to be conducted by the City under this Article shall be discussed with the Union within six (6) months of the date of this Agreement.